Get

 Tapeworm Transmission

-As this intermediate host with tapeworm larvae is then consumed by another animal, such as a dog, it continues the cycle.
+When this intermediate host with tapeworm larvae is consumed by another animal, such as a dog, it continues the cycle.
 A dog could consume an affected intermediate host by either actual direct eating (such as by eating rodent prey) or by accidentally ingesting a flea or lice when grooming or going after an itch.

 Once consumed, the tapeworm larvae ultimately travel to the dog’s small intestine where they will set up shop and mature.
 Over time, some of the proglottid segments will break off and either be present in the dog’s stool or around their anus.
-Because these segments have fertilized tapeworm eggs present, they will be released into the environment with the hope of being able to be ingested by another intermediate host which will propagate the cycle all over again.
+Because these segments have fertilized tapeworm eggs present, they will be released into the environment with the hope of being able to be ingested by another intermediate host, which will propagate the cycle all over again.

 Signs of Tapeworms